harshraj172/harshraj172.github.io/index.md

 ## News and Timeline

 ### 2024
-- **June**: Released preprint on our work on consistency control in LLMs, mentored by Subho.
+- **June**: Submitted our work on LLM consistency control and improvement to TMLR, mentored by Subho.
 - **January**: Joined VijilAI as an Applied Scientist.
 - **January**: Our work on Vision and Language Navigation ranked 3rd on the [R2R leaderboard](https://eval.ai/web/challenges/challenge-page/97/leaderboard/270).
 Team Name: **MLR_Lab_DTU**.